firefly-iii/docs/docs/docs/how-to/firefly-iii/upgrade/self-managed.md

 ### Exclude the storage directory

 When unpacking, make sure you do not overwrite the storage directory.
 That's why the `-x "storage/*"` and `--exclude='storage'` part is important.
-It prevents the storage directory from being overwritten.
-If you forget this, you will lose all your uploads and exports.
+It prevents the default storage directory from being extracted.
+You will overwrite it anyway from the old installation directory.

 ### Copy over files from the old version